Why consolidating your investments makes sense

 Better still, you could make big savings on fees.
 With ii, just £9.99 a month gives you our Stocks and Shares ISA, Trading Account and as many Junior ISAs as you have children.
 Our flat fees don’t grow with your investments – unlike providers who charge a percentage.

 Most pensions are charged on a percentage basis.
-An ii SIPP is only £10 a month extra, meaning you can keep all your investments and pensions with us for £19.99 a month.
-By bringing all of your investments and pensions together with our flat fee, you could be £97k better off over 30 years.
+Adding an ii SIPP is only £10 a month extra, meaning you can keep all your investments and pensions with us for £19.99 a month.
+By bringing all of your investments and pensions together with our flat fee, you could be £100k better off over 30 years.

 A simple example